 - Breathe through your mouth: Breathe through your nose as much as possible to keep your oral moisture.

-- Use mouthwashes with alcohol: While the use of a anti-microbial mouthwash is good to reduce harmful bacteria in your mouth, using a mouthwash that contains alcohol will dry out your mouth even more.
+- Use mouthwashes with alcohol: While the use of an anti-microbial mouthwash is good to reduce harmful bacteria in your mouth, using a mouthwash that contains alcohol will dry out your mouth even more, according to Mayo Clinic.

 - Smoke: Smoking is a sure way to further dry out your mouth!